5 Inference for simple linear regression

 5.5 Bootstrap confidence intervals

-A confidence interval is a plausible range of values a population parameter ( \(\beta_1\) for our analysis) takes; it is determined from by the sample data and statistical methods.
-By calculating this range, we are more likely to capture the true value of the population parameter than if we merely rely on a single estimated value (called a point estimate). .
+A confidence interval is a plausible range of values a population parameter takes.
+It is determined from by the sample data and statistical methods.
+By calculating this range, we are more likely to capture the true value of the population parameter than if we merely rely on a single estimated value (called a point estimate).
+We will focus on confidence intervals for \(\beta_1\), the population slope. .

-In order to obtain this range of values we must first get an understanding of the of the sampling variability of the statistic - the variability if we were to repeatedly take samples of size \(n\) (the same size as the sample data) and fit regression models to estimate \(\hat{\beta}_1\).
-In practice, it is often not feasible to collect and analyze new sample data repeatedly repeatedly, so we will use our sample data to generate these new samples.
-We generate these samples using bootstrapping, a simulation process in which we sample with replacement such that each bootstrapped sample is size \(n\), the size of the original sample data.
+In order to obtain this range of values we must understand the sampling variability of the statistic.
+Suppose we repeatedly take samples of size \(n\) (the same size as the sample data) and fit regression models to compute \(\hat{\beta}_1\), the estimated slope.
+The sampling variability is the variability in these estimated slopes.
+In practice, it is generally not feasible to collect multiple samples from the population, so we will use the one sample we’ve collected to simulate the process of obtaining new samples.
+We generate these new samples by bootstrapping, a simulation process in which we generate a sample of size \(n\) by sampling with replacement from the current data set.

 Why do we sample with replacement when doing bootstrapping?
-What would happen if we sampled without replacement?1
+What would happen if we sampled without replacement?2

 5.5.1 Constructing a bootstrap confidence interval for \(\beta_1\)